AnzaTamveel/Quest-of-shadows/README.md

 - **Depth-First Search (DFS) Pathfinding:** Ensures there is always a valid path from the starting point to the destination.
 - **Increasing Complexity:** As players progress, the mazes grow in size and complexity, providing an escalating challenge.
 - **Darkness Effect:** Only explored nodes are illuminated, adding an extra layer of challenge to the navigation process.
+- **AI Implementation:** Autamatically find correct path and move the player automatically to win the game.
 - **Step-by-Step Player Movement:** The player can move through the maze one step at a time until the goal is reached.
 - **Interactive Visual Interface:** The game features a user-friendly graphical interface developed with Pygame, allowing players to interact with the maze in real-time.